cnnrde/ReplitRPC/README.md

 ### Is this against Discord's TOS?

 No. This is literally just a rich presence.
+Read more about Discord Rich Presence [here](https://discord.com/rich-presence).

 ### Can I hide the name of the repl I'm working on?